Monash, Australian Capital Territory: Geology

-Deakin Volcanics green grey and purple rhyodacite occurs in the center and east.
+Deakin Volcanics green grey and purple rhyodacite occurs in the centre and east.
 These rocks are from the Silurian period around 414 million years old.

 Amenities

 Monash Primary School

 Monash Primary School, on Corlette Crescent, is a preschool to Year 6 ACT public school.
 The school's motto is 'Touch the earth, reach the sky, challenge the future'.
 The school has a kitchen garden program, band and many other opportunities for enrichment.

 Canberra Islamic Centre

 Monash is also home to the Canberra Islamic Centre and Australian National Islamic Library, first opened in 1993.
 The centre, on Clive Steele Avenue, holds regular prayers and a full-time Imam was appointed in 2010.
 The public library holds more than 30,000 titles.

 Bureau of Meteorology station

 Monash is the location of the Bureau of Meteorology's Tuggeranong weather station.
 This station also records air quality.